Alima Mahama

-Hajia Alima Mahama (born 17 November 1957, Walewale, North East Region) is Ghana's first female ambassador to the US.
-She is a lawyer and was from January 2005 to January 2009 Minister for the affairs of women and children in Ghana under President John Kufuor.
-She was also the Ghanaian Minister of Local Government and Rural Development, appointed to the office by President Nana Akuffo-Addo on 10 January 2017 to 7 January 2021.
+Hajia Alima Mahama (born 17 November 1957, in Walewale, North East Region) is Ghana's first female ambassador to the US.
+She is a lawyer and the former Minister for the affairs of women and children in Ghana under President John Kufuor (January 2005 to January 2009) She was also the Ghanaian Minister of Local Government and Rural Development, appointed to the office by President Nana Akuffo-Addo on 10 January 2017 to 7 January 2021.
 Hajia Alima also served as the Member of Parliament for Nalerigu/Gambaga constituency and a member of the New Patriotic Party in the 7th Parliament of the 4th Republic.

 She was appointed Ambassador of Ghana to the United States in June 2021, an office she served in till December 2024.

 Education

 Alima Mahama had her senior high school education at the Wesley Girls Senior High School, Cape Coast.
 She continued her education at the University of Ghana where she earned a bachelor's degree in Law and Sociology.
-At the Rutgers University and the University of Ottawa, she had her postgraduate degree in Public Policy and Development Planning and Administration.
+At the Rutgers University and the University of Ottawa, she had her postgraduate degree in Public Policy and Development Planning and Administration respectively.
 She has also earned a master's degree in Development Studies from the Institute of Social Studies, in the Netherlands.
 Hajia Mahama is a product of the Ghana School of Law and was called to the bar in 1982.